ncsa/ncsa_system_documentation/docs/source/getting-started/building-applications.rst

 |

-Additional information regarding batch job submissions and commands can be found in the :ref:`jobs` section of the Campus Cluster user guide.
 To try other types of beginner examples (MPI, OpenMP, or Hybrid), view the ``README.helloworld`` file by typing the below on the command line:

 .. code-block:: terminal